EnvModellingGroup/tidal_model_template/README.md

 # Tidal model template

 This repo sets-up a series of standard tidal model as used by the group for a project.
+To get a copy either:

+``git clone --recursive git@github.com:EnvModellingGroup/tidal_model_template.git``

+or download as a zip file.

 Description of directories:
 - data: put your rasters, gauge data, tidal forcing data, etc in here.